Nandani1414/studentdemo/README.md

 # studentdemo
-this is my first Git Repositiory
+this is my first Git Repositiory.
+Author-> Nandani gupta